williamdavie/mlipts/README.md

     └─ POTCAR
 ```

 Noting ```POSCAR``` is intentially missing as this is to be generated.

+> [!TIP]
-The key to a successful data collection workflow is ensuring all files in the above are formatted correctly, as to collect a full dataset we will be calling each calculation many times.
+> The key to a successful data collection workflow is ensuring all files in the above are formatted correctly, so it is recommend to test each _base_ directory.
+Collection of the full datase will be calling each calculation many times.

 With a directory set up, mlipts allows simply following of the flow chart above:

 1. Run many MD calculations:
 ```python